EliahKagan/VidDraw/README.md

 line segment appearing on the canvas (and in the video) that the user didn&rsquo;t intend to draw.

-VidDraw could do some operations asynchronously that it does on the UI thread.
+VidDraw could do some operations asynchronously that it now does on the UI thread.
 Most or all file I/O could, and should, be asynchronous.
 Implementing this will require thought about what to do in some race conditions that cannot currently happen.
 I don&rsquo;t know if that would be sufficient to fix this bug.

 ### Video files are not always playable on all players.